-Schema-less databases are the latest buzz word in the IT world.
+Schemaless (or “schema-less”) databases are the latest buzzword in the IT world.
 Geek programmers seem to love the flexibility and low cost and these attributes have fired up many a start-up.
-Having come from a heavily relational database background the value that schema-less databases bring to an enterprise were eye-opening for me.
-It is time to take schema-less databases from the developer’s backyard and bring it to the wider enterprise.
+Having come from a heavily relational database background the value that schemaless databases bring to an enterprise was eye-opening for me.
+It is time to take schemaless databases from the developer’s backyard and bring it to the wider enterprise.

 This blog examines why it is so relevant in today’s data-centric world.
-If there is one single thing that enterprises would kill to do today, it is to understand and quickly elicit actionable insight from their data.
+If there is one single thing that enterprises would kill to do today, it is to understand and quickly elicit actionable insights from their data.
 They continue to invest millions of dollars to do it effectively.
 Big Data is a huge part of this equation.
-Gartner has immortalized the 3Vs of big data – Volume, Variety and Velocity.
-And if there is one area where traditional database systems struggle it is in keeping up with the velocity at which data is arriving, almost every tool it in IT toolkit imposes some form of a data-model or format making it difficult to read or instantiate data quickly.
+Gartner has immortalized the 3Vs of big data – Volume, Variety, and Velocity.
+And if there is one area where traditional database systems struggle it is in keeping up with the velocity at which data is arriving.
+Almost every tool in the IT toolkit imposes some form of data-model or format making it difficult to read or instantiate data quickly.

-Let us first define what a schema-less database is.
+Let us first define the term – a schemaless database:

-- A schema-less database does not require conformation to a rigid schema (database, schema, data types, tables etc.) that one is required to live up to through the life of a system.
+- Does not require conforming to a rigid schema (database, schema, data types, tables, etc.) that one is required use through the life of a system

 - Does not enforce data type limitations on individual values pertaining to one single column type

-- Do not require any modelling (3NF form of normalization) that has a made the careers of lot of database architects including yours truly
+- Do not require any modeling (3NF form of normalization) that has made the careers of a lot of database architects including yours truly

-- Do not require pre-setting data types in your repository which greatly reduces time required to stand-up a data repository
+- Do not require pre-setting data types in your repository which greatly reduces the time required to stand up a data repository

 - Can store data with different characteristics and can tolerate change to that definition without having to plan ahead for complex outages and changes and eliminates complex schema migrations